gyro-project/mvc-bundle/design/form_request.md

 Nortworthy Implementation Details:

-- During a normal request QafooLabsFrameworkExtraBundle will create a Symfony specific instance that wraps the FormFactory and the original Symfony request instance using the ParamConverter API of the SensioFrameworkExtraBundle.
+- During a normal request GyroMVCBundle will create a Symfony specific instance that wraps the FormFactory and the original Symfony request instance using the ParamConverter API of the SensioFrameworkExtraBundle.